michaelranaldo/michaelranaldo/README.md

 Check out my site at [https://ranaldo.co.uk](ranaldo.co.uk).

-I'm open to collaboration or questions, and I might even be helpful.
+I'm open to collaboration or questions and I might even be helpful.